lowRISC/opentitan/doc/ug/sec_cm_dv_framework/index.md

 ### Special Handling of Sparse FSM Primitive

 Sparse FSMs in OpenTitan security IPs are implemented with the `prim_sparse_fsm_flop` countermeasure primitive to ensure that the state encoding cannot be altered by synthesis tools.
-This primititive also implements the embedded common checks mentioned above.
+This primitive also implements the embedded common checks mentioned above.

 However, simulation tools like Xcelium and VCS are at this time not able to correctly infer FSMs and report FSM coverage when the state registers reside in a different hierarchy (such as `prim_sparse_fsm_flop`) than the next-state logic of the FSMs.